Rob--W/android-ext-qa/README.md

 - Run `location` and confirm that the output is `chrome://geckoview/content/geckoview.xhtml`
 - If the location is `resource://gre-resources/hiddenWindow.html`, it means that step 2 was skipped, or all tabs were closed.
-Restart from step 2.
+Close the debugger and restart from step 2.
 - If the location is incorrect, close the debugger and restart from step 3.